cheesuschris/Carbon0/README.md

-# HackPrinceton2025
+# Carbon0
-The Princeton 2025 Hackathon Github Repository :)
+Our Princeton 2025 Hackathon main Github Repository :)

 ## How to use - Safa